 The FSA has also issued guidelines for businesses to follow when labeling CBD products in the U.K. CBD products with 0.2% or less THC are considered exempt.
 From cannabis regulation and categorized as food supplements.
 A maximum dose of 10 milligrams of CBD is allowed in a single food item.

 The U.K. has become the first country to regulate the public sale of orally-administered, legal cannabinoids following the publication of a list of permitted products.
 The move will “de-risk” CBD for investors and spur innovation in the space.

-The U.K. regulator, the Food Standards Agency (FSA), compiled them.
+The Food Standards Agency (FSA), the U.K. regulator, compiled them.
 The list features around 3,500 products containing CBD that has been given the green light to remain on shelves (both physical and virtual) in the U.K.’s constituent countries of England and Wales.

-- These products, which were already available to buy in the U.K., are allowed to remain on sale to the general public in England and Wales.
+- These products, already available in the U.K., can remain on sale to the general public in England and Wales.

 - Any products that do not appear on the CBD list can no longer be sold, and vendors continuing to offer them for sale could face penalties.

 - However, these products may still be submitted for authorization under the FSA’s novel foods approval process.

 How it works